evenius/OneHourNoteApp/readme.md

 Just a quick proof of the concept that I'm familiar with react and the node backend

 ## How do I set it up?
-You _need_ to have an instance of mongod running on your system After that, make sure you `npm install`
+You _need_ to have an instance of mongod running on your system, or otherwise use docker
+After that, make sure you `npm install`

 Then you can run `npm run build` followed by `npm start`